twolodzko/loco/README.md

 and env = sexpr Env.t
 ```

-The objects are evaluated as follows
+They are evaluated as follows

 ```ocaml
 let rec eval sexpr env =